l4u/api-documentation/content/v1/shots/comments.md

     POST /shots/:shot/comments

-Creating a comment requires the user to be logged in and authenticated with the `write` scope.
+Creating a comment requires the user to be authenticated with the `write` scope.
 Note that mentions are not currently supported.

 ### Parameters